-Pam Hanley is a Research Fellow in the Institute for Effective Education.
+Pam Hanley is a Research Fellow at the Trials Unit, University of York.
 She has a BSc in Psychology/Zoology and an MA in Social Sciences.
 Her PhD focused on the teaching of the origin of life in secondary school science and RE classrooms.

-At the IEE, Pam has been involved in evaluations of science, maths and literacy interventions at both primary and secondary school level.
+At the Trials Unit, Pam is part of the team evaluating education interventions through Randomised Controlled Trials (RCTs).
+She previously performed a similar role at the Institute of Effective Education at York, mainly working on science, maths and literacy interventions at primary and secondary school level.
+She has also conducted research to explore links between primary schools and local industry, and to look at subject-specialist vocational teaching in Further Education colleges.
 Previously, Pam worked at the University of Southampton where she focused on research into science education, using both quantitative and qualitative methodologies.
-She was also responsible for course evaluation and market research for the Science Learning Centre South East.
-Before working in academia, Pam was involved in market, social and media research in a variety of organisations including the Independent Television Commission, the British Board of Film Classification and the Co-operative Wholesale Society.
+Before working in academia, Pam was involved in market, social and media research.
 She has also worked as a journalist on Which? magazine.

-Pam’s interests include science education, continuing professional development, learning through small group discussion and the use of mixed methods in research.
+Pam’s interests include science education, continuing professional development, teaching and learning from primary to further education levels, and the use of mixed methods in research.